OctopusDeploy/docs/docs/deploying-applications/aws-deployments/s3/index_context_[2018.4,).partial.md

 The canned ACL must be specified when uploading files as it dictates the permissions for a file within the S3 bucket.
 Please see the [Aws documentation](https://g.octopushq.com/AwsS3CannedAcl) for information regarding Canned ACLs.

 ### Storage Class
 The storage class for files specify the performance access requirements for a file.
-In the absence of a provided storage class, the default of STANDARD is used.
 Please see the [Aws documentation](https://g.octopushq.com/AwsS3StorageClasses) for more information regarding Storage classes.

 ## Error Messages
 The AWS deployment steps include a number of unique error codes that may be displayed in the output if there was an error.
 Below is a list of the errors, along with any additional troubleshooting steps that can be taken to rectify them.